 The MCC will declare the number of seats available for allotment before every counselling round of AIQ admission.
 The result of seat allotment of NEET 2018 containing candidates’ AIR ranks, category and the name of the medical/dental college in which the admission is allotted, will be made available after every round of counselling.
 The same pattern will be followed in NEET 2018 seat allotment under state quota admissions.

 Through the college predictor tool of NEET 2018, candidates can know the medical or dental college they are likely to get admission in on the basis of their All India Rank and NEET score.
 Using NEET 2018 college predictor will help candidates in filling appropriate choices of colleges at the time of registering for NEET counselling.
 College predictor of NEET 2018 will aid candidates in making a realistic assessment of the college they may be allotted at the time of seat allotment process.
 Candidates can use the NEET college predictor 2018 by logging in through their Google or Facebook accounts.
 They will need to submit their AIR rank, programme preference and some more details to get the list of colleges they are eligible for and are likely to get on the basis of their ranks and scores.

 This article has been written on the basis of data collected from NEET 2017.
-It will be updated as and when NEET 2018 data is released.
+It will be updated as and when NEET 2018 information on Cut offs is released.